-As a former Moscow correspondent and fluent Russian speaker, she has a particular interest in Russia and its relations with the West.
-She witnessed the collapse of the Soviet Union at first hand, as well as conflicts in Chechnya, Georgia, Tadjikistan, Kosovo, Iraq, Afghanistan, Libya, Syria and Ukraine.
-She has conducted interviews with a range of international leaders, including British Prime Minister Margaret Thatcher, US President George H Bush, Hillary Clinton, King Abdullah of Jordan, President Yushchenko of Ukraine, United Nations Secretary General Ban Ki Moon, Soviet President Mikhail Gorbachev and President Dmitry Medvedev of Russia.
-She has also twice conducted long interviews with President Vladimir Putin in 2001 and 2006, both broadcast live to the world from inside the Kremlin in 2001 and 2006.
+As a former Moscow correspondent and Russian speaker, she maintained a particular interest in Russia.
+Besides witnessing the collapse of the Soviet Union, she covered conflicts in Chechnya, Georgia, Tadjikistan, Kosovo, Iraq, Afghanistan, Libya, Syria and Ukraine.
+Her interviews with international leaders included British Prime Minister Margaret Thatcher, US President George H Bush, Hillary Clinton, King Abdullah of Jordan, President Yushchenko of Ukraine, United Nations Secretary General Ban Ki Moon, Soviet President Mikhail Gorbachev and President Dmitry Medvedev of Russia.
+She conducted two long interviews with President Vladimir Putin in 2001 and 2006, both broadcast live to the world from inside the Kremlin.

 In 2020 she was made an Honorary Fellow of the British Academy.
-She is an Honorary Fellow of two Oxford Colleges, St Antony’s College and Lady Margaret Hall.
-She has been awarded Honorary Degrees by St Andrews University, Exeter University and the University of Central England in Birmingham.
-In 2020 Bridget was elected as an Honorary Fellow of The Britsh Academy.
+She is an Honorary Fellow of two Oxford Colleges, St Antony’s College and Lady Margaret Hall, and has Honorary Degrees from St Andrews University, Exeter University, Birmingham City University and the University of York.

-She is a former Visiting Professor at Lincoln University and has served on the Advisory Board of Wilton Park, the Board of Asia House and was a Council member for the Royal United Services Institute.
+She is a former Visiting Professor at Lincoln University and has served on the Advisory Board of Wilton Park, the Board of Asia House and the Council for the Royal United Services Institute.

 She was educated at the Perse School for Girls, Cambridge (now The Stephen Perse Foundation).
-She read modern languages at Lady Margaret Hall, Oxford, spending two years in Russia on British Council Scholarships in 1977 and 1982.
-Her postgraduate Soviet Studies took her from St Antony’s College, Oxford.
+She read Modern Languages at Lady Margaret Hall, Oxford and then pursued Soviet studies at St Antony’s College, Oxford.
 She spent two years at Moscow and Voronezh State Universities on British Council Scholarships and two years at Harvard USA on a Harkness Fellowship.